-People with irritable bowel syndrome and Crohn’s disease are all too familiar with the banes of the bathroom.
+People with irritable bowel syndrome (IBS) and Crohn’s disease are all too familiar with bowel irregularity.
 The results of studies on psyllium’s effectiveness in treating these conditions are still mixed.

-Besides keeping your bowel movements regular and managing a chronic condition, psyllium has the ability to soften your stool.
+Besides keeping your bowel movements regular and managing a chronic condition, psyllium has the ability to soften your stool provided you drink enough water.
 This can come in handy with short-term ailments, such as constipation.
 Used in this way, it can prevent complications of constipation, such as hemorrhoids and anal fissures.

 Preliminary research shows that psyllium may help with the painful symptoms associated with these conditions.
 Since there is no real scientific consensus, talk to your doctor to see if psyllium could help you.

 Research has shown that taking soluble fiber can help people manage their cholesterol levels.
-Proper cholesterol regulation is important for everyone, but vital for people over the age of 50.
-One study shows that at least six weeks of daily psyllium intake is an effective way for people who are obese or overweight to lower their cholesterol with very few side effects.
+Proper cholesterol regulation is important for everyone, but it’s vital for people over the age of 50.

 If you’ve been told that you need to watch your cholesterol, ask your doctor if adding psyllium to a low-fat, low-cholesterol diet will help you.

 Numerous studies have shown that fiber like psyllium, taken as part of a healthy diet, can help lower a person’s risk of heart disease.
 Psyllium can affect your heart by lowering blood pressure, improving lipid levels, and strengthening heart muscle.

 Maintaining a healthy weight is a concern for many people, especially those with a chronic condition like diabetes.
 Besides being good for your heart and blood sugar levels, psyllium may help you lose weight.